joshuaxiao13/CP-Stash/AtCoder Educational DP/L/README.md

 }
 ```

-This problem is also on the [CSES Problem Set](https://cses.fi/problemset/task/1097) under the Dynamic Programming section.
+**Note:** This problem is also on the [CSES Problem Set](https://cses.fi/problemset/task/1097) under the Dynamic Programming section, except you need to find the maximum score of the first player, not the difference.
+This can easily be done with some math at the end.
+If you want to see the code for that click [here](https://cses.fi/paste/321e6e5364abd1191a0da0/).